hturnbull93/spreddit/README.md

 ```

+### Nodemailer Setup

-Now that users have emails, the reset password mutation can be implemented.
+Now that users have emails, there needs to be a way to send emails.

 In order to send email install Nodemailer on the server with: